brichbourg/APICPromoteTenant/README.md

 The idea is that each tenant in APIC is an application environment.
 We will use the following environments in our example: Prod, QA, and Dev.

 Changes made to the Dev tenant manually in the APIC GUI can be promoted via a series of bash and Python scripts.
 The changes will also have a version assigned to them so that you can track what version the environment is running at.
-Those versions can be queired with a Python script.
+Those versions can be queried with a future Python script.

+The version information is stored in the MIT (Management Information Tree) of the APIC controller in a property called ownerTag under the fvTenant object class for the tenant being pushing into the APIC by the script.
+In other words, it is stored in a placed not modifiable in the APIC GUI.

 # Installation